LamarLiburd/post-install-config/README.md

 <h2>Operating Systems Used </h2>

 - Windows 10 Pro</b> (21H2)
+-

 <h2>Configuration Steps</h2>

+Now that osTicket is installed, it’s time to set it up as a Ticketing System.
+You'll need to switch between the Admin and Agent panels, as each has different settings.
+To know which panel you're in, check the top right of the osTicket screen if it says "Agent Panel", you're in the Admin Panel, and vice versa.
 <p>
 <img src="https://i.imgur.com/S33TPEZ.png" height="80%" width="80%" alt="Configuration Steps"/>
 <img src="https://i.imgur.com/7HyoONM.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
-After installing osTicket, it is now time to make configurations to use it as a ticketing system.
-One thing to note is that I switch between Admin and Agent panels as each panel has different configurations.
-To tell which panel is used, look at the top right of the osTicket screen.
-If it reads Agent Panel, the Admin panel is the one being used and vice versa.

 The first step to take is to make a new role called Supreme Admin.
 For the purposes of this lab, I am intentionally creating a role that has every permission that can be granted.
 To create a new role, open the Admin panel enter the Agents Menu.
 Click on Roles and create the new role from there.
 </p>